Welcome to my Trip Report on Peach Aviation!

 Punctuality: 5/10 (3 hours delay - I got to enjoy the sunset if not because for the delay so it turns out to be a blessing)

 Overall rating: 81/100

 The disappointment of this flight was not able to buy a hot meal as it was sold out.
-This was my 2nd flight experience with this airline and even though the cabin is similar to other Low Cost Carriers, what stands out to me about this airline is the in-flight service once again - outstanding.
+This was my 2nd flight experience with this airline and even though the cabin is similar to other Low-Cost Carriers, what stands out to me about this airline is the in-flight service once again - outstanding.
 I have experienced good service but the Japanese have taken these words to the next level.
 The crew were friendly and could speak English reasonably well.
 With a full load of mix Japanese and Hong Kong passengers, the crew were able to handle it with patience and friendliness.
-This set of crew consist of 3 female and a male crew and all 4 of them were courteous.
+This set of the crew consists of 3 female and a male crew and all 4 of them were courteous.

 Do check out my overview conclusion in my next part: CTS-KIX.